rastersoft/autovala/README.md

 ## TO DO ##

-This is still version 0.1.0.
+This is still version 0.2.0.
 It is fully usable, but there are still a lot of things that I want to add to it, and I will need help.

- * Copy the contents of the *doc/* folder to *share/doc/PROJECT_NAME*

  * Support Valadoc